Financial Cents Review 2026: Pricing, Pros, Cons & The Uku Alternative

 Global Capabilities and Native Integrations

-Supporting 12 languages and multi-currency capabilities, Uku serves 1000+ clients globally across the UK, USA, and Scandinavia.
+Supporting 12 languages and multi-currency capabilities, Uku serves 1,000+ accountants globally across the US, UK, and Scandinavia.

 The platform offers native Xero integration alongside other accounting software connections, addressing a critical gap in Financial Cents’ offerings.